Stories in Transit IV

 Roberto Cavosi - Director and playwright

-Giocherenda - Artist collective of young refugees building, inventing and animating storytelling games
+Giocherenda - artist collective of young refugees building, inventing, animating and selling storytelling games

 Claudia Gualtieri - Assistant Professor of Anglophone Literatures and Cultures at the University of Milan